School Social Work

 Levi is a fully licensed clinical social worker currently placed in Yeshiva Bais Yehudah as a school social worker.
 He is also a clinical therapist in our behavioral health department.
 Levi works with children and teens impacted by behavioral and/or social skills challenges, as well as students struggling with anxiety, ADHD, depression and trauma.
 Levi uses DBT skills, CBT, social skills training, and a Solutions-Focused approach in empowering students.
 Levi also works hard to close the circle of communication between students, teachers, parents and principals in meeting students’ needs in school.
 Aside from Levi’s passion of supporting clients, he delves deep into anything associated with music.
 Whether it’s listening, singing, playing guitar or teaching others how to play.

-Avi Kohn, LLMSW
+Avi Kohn, LMSW

 Elana Miodownik, MSW